izaacyo/SneakersLoop/README.md

 - Express
 - NodeJS
 - CSS
-- Blockchain
+- Paypal

 Hosted on :
-- AWS
+- Heroku

-## Setup and usage
+## Setup and usage :
+- Clone the repository
+- npm install
+- Install the dependencies from package.json
+- For Google and Facebook registration you have to get your own credentials from developers' website and add them in an .env file accordingly

 ## Sources